Articles:

 Server rejection – the mail server permanently rejects emails, etc.

-This is a temporary problem that can be resolved.
+This is a temporary issue that can be resolved.
 Main reasons:

 -